dmbarbour/wikilon/docs/AboutABC.md

 We can leverage arity annotations to defer computations by constructing a value like `[[B]{&a2}A]`.
 This has the same type and semantics as `[[B]A]`, but the arity annotation prevents further evaluation.
 These properties are convenient for representing coinductive data types such as infinite data streams or procedurally generated worlds that otherwise might expand to fill available memory.

-Actually binding that extra argument to force computation isn't always convenient or optimal.
+Binding extra arguments to force deferred computation isn't always convenient or optimal.
 So we introduce an annotation to `{&force}` partial evaluation of a deferred computation.
-Subsequent evaluation would proceed as if sufficient inputs were available to eliminate arity annotations.
+Evaluation would proceed though sufficient input is available to clear arity annotations, without actually providing any input.

 A weakness of deferred computation is that we create rework upon copy.
 Developers can use `{&memo}` to memoize and share expensive computations.
 But memoization has its own costs and doesn't always pay for itself.
 Sometimes recomputing is cheap enough.
 I will leave use of memoization to the developer.